U.S. focused on securing Kabul airport after chaos | Business

 The United States will focus on securing the Kabul airport and additional U.S. forces will flow into the airport on Monday and Tuesday, U.S. Deputy National Security Adviser Jon Finer said, as people tried to flee a day after Taliban insurgents seized the Afghan capital.

 Five people were killed in chaos at Kabul airport on Monday, witnesses said, as people tried to flee after Taliban insurgents seized Kabul and declared the war against foreign and local forces over.
-U.S. Deputy National Security Adviser Jon Finer said that the U.S. was focused intensively on securing the Kabul airport on Monday in order to continue civilian evacuation flights for American citizens in Afghanistan, Afghans who worked alongside the U.S. over the past 20 years and for other particularly vulnerable Afghans.
+The United States was focused intensively on securing the Kabul airport on Monday, U.S. Deputy National Security Adviser Jon Finer told MSNBC.
+The goal was to continue civilian evacuation flights for American citizens in Afghanistan, Afghans who worked alongside the U.S. over the past 20 years and for other particularly vulnerable Afghans, he said.

-"The main focus of our efforts today are going to be getting that airport back up and running so the flights can continue," Finer told MSNBC.
-Additional U.S. forces will be flowing into the airport on Monday and Tuesday to provide security, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)